sandervandevelde/MqttBrokerGraphApp/README.md

 string namespaceName = "iotgrid-basic-egns";
 ```

-Notice three environment variables are used to read the values from our system:
+Notice that three environment variables are used by the application to read the values from your system:

 ```
 mqtt-graph-subscriptionid